Studio Monitors 101 –

 Tri-Amp Configuration: Tri-amp configurations are the most advanced and complex of the three configurations.

-In a tri-amp setup, each driver in a speaker (low, mid, and high frequencies) has its own dedicated amplifier.
+In a tri-amp setup, each driver in a 3-way speaker (woofer, midrange, tweeter) has its own dedicated amplifier (low, mid, and high frequencies).

 This setup provides the ultimate control over the frequency response and allows for the most precise sound reproduction.
 Tri-amp configurations are typically used in high-end professional studios, where the highest level of accuracy is required.